Geonovum/IMX-Geo/design.md

    <li>The conceptual model describes how the classes in our universe of discourse relate to each other.
 These relationships can cross the boundaries of individual base registries.</li>
    <li>We relate all object types and properties to corresponding SKOS concepts as described in the previous section. </li>
    <li>In this conceptual model we will define relationships between objects if they are relevant for users, even though they may not be present in the source datasets (which were designed as silos).</li>
-   <li>We re-use object types from source registries by making copies of them. </li>
    <li>We model the relationships between object types in different source registries by adding these to the copied classes.
 More on these last two points below.</li>
 </ol>